MAS-P PRO3D ADVANCED MATERIAL SORTING

 Multi-feature recognition

-The public page describes combined recognition direction without naming unconfirmed sensor principles.
+The public page describes multi-spectral recognition direction without naming unconfirmed sensor principles.

 Reject control

-Reject paths should be planned around target material, color class and output review.
+Reject paths should be planned around target material class and output review.

 Technical details